 The Cassini space probe begins its final pass of Saturn’s moon Titan.
 This flyby will slingshot the probe around the moon and set it on a return course to Earth.
 NASA are calling it Cassini’s ‘goodbye kiss’.

-Nathan looks down on mission control through a bank of windows along the office wall.
+Nathan looks out across mission control through a bank of windows along the office wall.
 His project manager, David, is sat at his desk.
 He’s scanning through the folder Nathan handed to him a few moments earlier.
-A vein at David’s temple is pulsing.
+A vein at David’s temple pulses.

 “You realise that this is ridiculous, don’t you?”
 David asks.
 “Twenty years!
 Twenty years we’ve spent on this mission.
 And now this?”

-Nathan turns to face David but doesn’t reply.
-He’s worked with him long enough to know when to keep quiet.
+Nathan turns to face him but doesn’t reply.
+He’s worked with David long enough to know when to keep quiet.